gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-data-textures.md

 Legend:

 * a single number like `8` means 8bits that will be normalized from 0 to 1
-* a number preceeded by an `s` like `s8` means a signed 8bit number that will be normalized from -1 to 1
+* a number preceded by an `s` like `s8` means a signed 8bit number that will be normalized from -1 to 1
-* a number preceeded by an `f` like `f16` means a floating point number.
+* a number preceded by an `f` like `f16` means a floating point number.
-* a number preceeded by in `i` like `i8` means an integer number.
+* a number preceded by in `i` like `i8` means an integer number.
-* a number preceeded by in `ui` like `ui8` means an unsigned integer number.
+* a number preceded by in `ui` like `ui8` means an unsigned integer number.

 We won't use this info here but I highlighted in <span style="background: pink;">pink</span>
 the half and float texture formats to show unlike WebGL1 they are always available in WebGL2 but they are not marked as either color renderable and/or texture filterable by default.
 Not being color renderable means they can not be rendered to.
-[Rendering to a texture is convered in another lesson](webgl-render-to-texture.html).
+[Rendering to a texture is covered in another lesson](webgl-render-to-texture.html).
 Not texture filterable means they must be used with `gl.NEAREST` only.
 Both of those features are available as optional extensions in WebGL2.